The Invisible Work of Motherhood: Recognizing the Mental Load on Labor Day 2025

 This isn't a personal failing on anyone's part, but rather the result of different socialization.
 Men typically weren't trained to attune to others' needs or notice what needs doing, while women were conditioned to be hypervigilant about care work.
 Layer on cultural myths about women's multitasking abilities and the devaluation of women's time, and you create a system where women end up issuing tasks and being perceived as nags.
 My kids' recent observation that I'm like 'dad's boss' was a sobering reminder of how these dynamics play out in our children's eyes.

 The invisibility of this privilege, not having to notice what needs doing, means that real change requires men to make a deliberate commitment to seeing and shifting these patterns.
 As research shows, many husbands describe themselves as supportive of their wives' careers and genuinely believe they are, until those careers start to interfere with their own.
-A Harvard Business School survey revealed the disconnect: more than half the men expected their careers to take precedence, while most women expected truly egalitarian marriages.
+Research highlighted in Harvard Business Review revealed the disconnect: more than half the men expected their careers to take precedence, while most women expected truly egalitarian marriages (Wittenberg-Cox, 2017).

 The Hidden Health Cost

 The more imbalanced the cognitive labor, the higher the correlation with burnout.
 When women try to address this imbalance, we often get labeled as "nagging" or "controlling."
 We internalize the message that we should just "find the time" and give away our time for free.
 The toll on our mental and physical health is staggering: persistent anxiety from the constant mental scanning, overwhelming guilt when systems fail, rage that has nowhere to go, and the exhausting sense that we're falling short everywhere.
-It's no surprise that the Surgeon General recently issued an advisory acknowledging that modern parenting, with its disproportionate burden on mothers, is a public health crisis.
+It's no surprise that the U.S. Surgeon General recently issued an advisory calling parental stress an urgent public health issue, acknowledging the disproportionate burden on mothers (U.S. Department of Health and Human Services, 2024).

 Making Space for Ourselves